duanebester/map-api-book/src/intro/intro.md

 # Introduction

 ### Plot
-Imagine we need a web application to display various data, where each bit of data has a latitude and longitude.
-We would like to display this on a Map, in a React application.
+Imagine we have various GPS data; perhaps car accidents, or windmills, or oil wells.
+We would like a web application to display our data, perferrably on a map, in a React application.
 We also want to save the Geo data in Mongo and User data in Postgres at the same time.
+The User data will be for our users to create accounts and login.
 The app will have a robust RESTful API written with the Koa framework in Node.js.
 We will also leverage Docker to deploy this application stack to any cloud provider.
+I'll provide additional, optional, videos at the end of the course to add GraphQL to our application, but these won't go into the depth of GraphQL fundamentals.

-This book will cover:
+This book will cover getting up and running with the basics of a full-stack application:

-* React + Mapbox
+* React
-    * Displaying Geo Data on a Mapbox map
+    * Displaying Data with Mapbox
+    * Material UI - React Components
+    * Loading Screens / Skeletons
+    * React Testing Library
 * Node.js
     * Koa API Framework
-    * Connect to Mongo
+        * Middleware
-    * Connect to Postgres
+    * Testing
+        * Unit Tests
+        * Integration Tests
     * Authentication
+    * GraphQL
+* MongoDB
+* Postgres
+* Cloud Providers
+    * Digital Ocean
+    * Google Cloud
+    * Amazon Web Services
-    * Testing
+    * Mongo Atlas